sabisasam/bisa-tutorial/tutorial/fortune/README.md

 ## 4) RabbitMQ and Channels

+If you installed docker, you just need to start redis and rabbitmq within a container and not local.

+**Redis**

+    $  docker run -p 6379:6379 redis

+**RabbitMQ**

+    $ docker run -p 4369:4369 -p 5672:5672 -p 15672:15672 -p 25672:25672 --hostname your_rabbit --name your-docker-rabbit -e RABBITMQ_DEFAULT_USER=guest -e RABBITMQ_DEFAULT_PASS=guest rabbitmq:3-management

+The default password needs to be known within the django application and within any job which likes to send via RabbiqMQ a text.

 Through RabbitMQ, you can receive messages on an exchange of type `fanout` which will cause the subscriber in `consumers.py` to send a random fortune text to a Channels group.
 The message can be from outside, it only has to be sent through the same RabbitMQ server to that exchange